Definitions of mass in Chemistry

 Relative molecular mass

-The relative molecular mass of a covalent bonded molecule is the sum of the relative atomic masses of all atoms making up the molecule.
+The relative molecular mass of a molecule is the sum of the relative atomic masses of all the atoms in the molecule.
 It is represented by the symbol Mr .
 For example, the relative molecular mass of carbon dioxide, Mr(CO2), is 12.011 + (15.999 x 2) = 44.009.

 Relative atomic mass